This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Instructions

-- Pour dough on floured work surface and knead 5 times.
+- Pour the biscuit dough on a floured work surface and knead 5 times.
 Pat to ¾ inch thick (right under the first digit of your finger) rectangle.
-Fold the left side of the dough to the middle, fold the right side of the dough to the middle.
-Press dough down to ¾ inch thick, and repeat two more times.

-- Cut biscuits with a 2 ½ inch floured biscuit cutter.
-Add to parchment lined baking sheet, brush with melted butter (add any leftover butter to the garlic butter).
+- Cut biscuits with a floured biscuit cutter.
+Add to a parchment-lined baking sheet, make sure they're touching, and brush with melted butter.
 Bake biscuits for 15-19 minutes until golden brown.
-Cool for 5 minutes and serve immediately.
+Cool for 5 minutes and serve warm biscuits immediately.

-- In a medium bowl add butter, salt, garlic and Italian parsley to the microwave and cook for 30 seconds, stir, then cook for another 30 seconds until butter is melted.
+- In a medium bowl, add butter, salt, garlic, garlic powder, and Italian parsley to the microwave, cook for 30 seconds, stir, and cook for another 30 seconds until the butter is melted.
+Brush warm biscuits with garlic butter and serve immediately.

 Leave a Reply